eputnam77/MarkReview/examples/mkdocs-demo/README.md

 # MkDocs Demo

-This example shows a minimal MkDocs project using the MarkTrace plugin.
+This example shows a minimal MkDocs project using the MarkReview plugin.

 ```bash
 mkdocs serve